chrisbrowneanu/ENGN2226/assessment.md

 Submission will be available on WATTLE - please complete the activity there.
 (Should take less than 30 minutes if you're across the content.)

 # Portfolio
-The Core Competencies Portfolio is an opportunity for individuals to showcase their understanding and extension of themes and concepts in the course.
+The 'Core Competencies' Portfolio is an opportunity for individuals to showcase their understanding and extension of themes and concepts in the course.

 **As much as possible, you should look for a technology theme that you can get hands-on with.
 Think of using the 'Think, Plan, Do, Invent' loops to demonstrate your learning (teardowns, builds, repairs, reflections encouraged!)**